Udaykir02/GDP_Group-3/User_Authentication.md

 - Domain Component (DC)

 The subject of a client x.509 certificate, which contains the Distinguished Name (DN), must be different than the subjects of member x.509 certificates.

+- MongoDB User and $external Database

+To authenticate with a client certificate, you must first add the client certificate's subject as a MongoDB user in the $external database.
+The $external database is the Authentication Database for the user.

+To use Client Sessions and Causal Consistency Guarantees with $external authentication users (Kerberos, LDAP, or x.509 users), usernames cannot be greater than 10k bytes.

+- MongoDB Configuration for Membership Authentication

+- MongoDB Configuration for Membership Authentication

+You can use TLS for internal authentication between each member of your replica set (each mongod instance) or sharded cluster (each mongod and mongos instance).

+To use TLS for internal authentication, use the following settings:

+security.clusterAuthMode or --clusterAuthMode set to x509

+net.tls.clusterFile or --tlsClusterFile (available starting in MongoDB 4.2)

 - Kerberos Authentication

+  In a Kerberos-based system, every participant in the authenticated communication is known as a "principal", and every principal must have a unique name.

+Principals belong to administrative units called realms.
+For each realm, the Kerberos Key Distribution Center (KDC) maintains a database of the realm's principal and the principals' associated "secret keys".

+For a client-server authentication, the client requests from the KDC a "ticket" for access to a specific asset.
+KDC uses the client's secret and the server's secret to construct the ticket which allows the client and server to mutually authenticate each other, while keeping the secrets hidden.

+  User Principal

+  Service Principal
 - LDAP Proxy Authentication
 - OpenID Connect Authentication
 - Internal / Membership Authentication